 Recalling the night they had received the news, Winry's eyes became watery with tears.
 Granny had answered the phone like any other time, but after a long minute of listening to the person on the other end, her voice had become gravelly and soft.
 Looking to her in concern, Winry knew something was not right by the piercing worry in her eyes.
-Soon after Pinako replaced the phone into the receiver, she grabbed a tissue and blotted her eyes as she turned to face her confused granddaughter.
+Soon after Pinako replaced the phone onto the receiver, she grabbed a tissue and blotted her eyes as she turned to face her confused granddaughter.
 Gently, she relayed the fact that her parents had passed away.
 Eyes instantly prickling with tears, she was completely numb with shock to the news.
 There was no way that it could be her parents.
-She had just seen them a few hours before when they dropped her off to stay for the break.
-A terrible thought blindsided her.
+She had seen them a few hours before when they dropped her off to stay for the school break.
+A terrible thought had blindsided her as it was wont to do over the following years.
 If she wouldn't have gone to her Granny's house, her parents would have been safe at home with her.

-"Not a problem at all!"
-She responded flustered by his uniquely kind eyes.
+"Not a problem at all!" she responded flustered by his uniquely colored, kind eyes.
 Smiling broadly at him she extended her hand to shake his and his warm, firm grasp accepted hers in return.
 "I'm Winry!
 What's your name?"
 Why did she sound so nervous?

 "That's awful, I'm so sorry Winry.
 I'm a freshman too, though actually I'm a year behind as well, but for different reasons."
 Gesturing to the wheelchair by way of explanation, he too seemed nervous after he pointed this out.
 Before she had a chance to allay any worry or apologize for whatever had happened to him, he began speaking again.
 "I'm heading to class so I'm not late, but I hope that we will have some classes together and can talk again."
 His bright smile had returned, as he started to turn away from her.